Apzyte-Gamer/MapnaCTF-2024/Forensics/XXG/README.md

 By looking at it, I guessed that the `Gi` was referring to `gimp` so I changed it to `gimp`.

 Then, I hopped on Google and searched for formats Gimp supported and stumbled upon `XCF`.
 I then looked more at the [.XCF Header Format](https://developer.gimp.org/core/standards/xcf/#header) and finally changed the `???` to `xcf`.
 I then removed the PNG data since it wasn't relevant now.
+Then I converted the file's format to XCF.
 The data then was:

 ```plaintext
 gimp xcf v014ÈúBBõgimp-image-grid¬(style solid)